-We’d been dying to go pearl diving in Tahiti ever since we saw it used as a challenge on The Amazing Race.
-So we were excited to find out about the Bora Pearl Company, a Tahitian-owned family business on the island of Bora Bora.
+We’d been dying to go pearl diving in Tahiti ever since we saw it used as a challenge on an episode of The Amazing Race in early 2013.
+So we were excited to find out about the Bora Pearl Company, a Tahitian-owned family business located on the island of Bora Bora.

 When we arrived they gave us a tour of the facility, teaching us about how the Tahitian black pearls are grown.
 It starts with the introduction of a foreign substance– in this case a round piece of oyster shell harvested from the Mississippi River– into a black-lipped oyster.
 For some reason, this is the only pearl nucleus these oysters will accept.

 They explained to us each stage of the growth process, from the grafting and the birth of the pearl to the cultivation and harvesting process, a meticulous operation that takes two years.
 Even then, only 3 out of every 100 pearls harvested is good enough to be considered “perfect.”

 We learned that these Tahitian Black Pearls actually come in 5 different colors– blue, green, eggplant, peacock, and gold.
 The luster, or reflective quality of the pearl’s surface, is a key factor in determining its value.